About this listing

 Cable TV on 26" Vizio flatscreen!

 Directly across the street from beautiful Monsignor Patrick Smith Park, tall trees and songbirds surround this historical area.
 It's a one minute walk to the gallery and restaurants that Canyon Road is famous for.
-Go to the Teahouse Restaurant for breakfast or lunch, dance it up at El Farol, the oldest bar in Santa Fe, or enjoy fine dining at Geronimo's, and walk home!
+Go to the Teahouse Restaurant for breakfast, lunch or dinner, dance it up at El Farol, the oldest bar in Santa Fe, or enjoy fine dining at Geronimo's, and walk home!

 What's within walking distance: